CONTENTS

 - If the patient is running an even fluid balance (i.e., excreting all the fluid you give them), then infused fluid isn't causing harm.
 Continuing the fluid in this scenario is fine.

-- If the patient is running a persistently positive fluid balance, then fluid is accumulating and potentially causing harm.
+- If the patient is running a persistently positive fluid balance, then fluid is accumulating and potentially dangerous.
 Consider earlier termination of fluid administration.

 - 🛑 Systemic congestion is nephrotoxic.
 If the patient is retaining the administered fluid and developing volume overload, then continuing to administer fluid will cause harm.